ABOUT BROW LIFT

-The following is information regarding endoscopic browlift which is important to review, understand and discuss with family and/or friends before choosing to proceed with this surgery.
+The following is information regarding browlift surgery.
+It is important to review, understand and discuss this information with family and friends before choosing to proceed with this surgery.

 GOALS OF BROWLIFT SURGERY: A browlift is generally performed to raise the position of the eyebrows, which tend to descend as we age.
 In addition, this tightens the upper eyelid skink particularly the skin on the outer aspects of the eyes that gives the eyes a “hooded” look.
 Also, through this incision, brow wrinkles can be addressed and frequently minimized.
 In any given patient, these goals may be only partially met.

 LIMITATIONS OF THE PROCEDURE: Although long-lasting, the browlift is not a permanent deterrent to facial aging.
 With time, there will be some lowering of the brow position.
 In addition, forehead wrinkles cannot be completely removed, especially if the wrinkles are deep and longstanding.
 There may be permanent skin changes, which cannot be improved.

 ALTERNATIVES TO THE PROCEDURE: In certain selected patients, endoscopic browlift surgery can be performed.
 This is a more limited procedure performed through small incisions in the scalp through which specialized instruments are placed to help elevate the brow without large surgical incisions.
 However, this generally is applicable only to those patients with very minimal lowering of the crow or very specific areas of wrinkling.